impactoss/impactoss-user-manual/managers/create-implementation-plan.md

 Once the National Implementation Plan has been developed, users of the application will add regular progress reports and anyone will be able to track how well implementation is progressing.

+Below we will explain how to create the National Action Implementation Plan and finally also highlight how you can set up an SDG Implementation Plan.

+---

-#### Creating Your Human Rights Implementation Plan in 3 Steps
+#### Creating Your Human Rights Action Implementation Plan in 4 Steps

-##### 1. Enter human rights recommendations or Convention articles
+##### 1. Enter Human Rights Recommendations

-This can either be done by importing recommendations or observations in bulk or entering them one by one.
-Simply click on 'Recommendations' in the top menu bar and get going.
+From the [Recommendations List](/visitors/recommendations.md) you can either import multiple recommendations or observations in bulk or add them one by one.
 For more information on adding recommendations and observations see

 * [Manage Recommendations](/managers/recommendations.md)
 * [Import multiple items](/managers/import.md)